 Catcher (2): Jorge Alfaro, Chad Wallach

-Though the Marlins turned to Wallach in the postseason, general manager Kim Ng expressed confidence in Alfaro bouncing back.
-He never could quite get going in 2020, missing time during Spring Training with a left oblique strain and then the first month of the season with COVID-19.
-In his first year with the Marlins in '19, Alfaro was near league average with a 94 OPS+ in 130 games.
-He flashes raw power but also lacks plate discipline and needs improvement behind the dish.
-Veteran Sandy León, a non-roster invite, has an outside chance of making the Opening Day roster.
+This is a pivotal season for Alfaro, who received a vote of confidence from the organization before Spring Training began for his offseason work.
+He called it a wake-up call when Wallach started in the postseason over him.
+The 27-year-old Alfaro never got going in 2020, missing time during last spring with a left oblique strain and then the first month of the season with COVID-19.
+In his first year with the Marlins in '19, he was near league average with a 94 OPS+ in 130 games.

 First base (2): Jesús Aguilar, Garrett Cooper

 When the offseason began, the Marlins had to be flexible depending on the status of the universal designated hitter.
 Aguilar and Cooper -- both right-handed-hitting sluggers -- play first base.
 In 2020, Aguilar (.809 OPS, 120 OPS+ in 51 games) and Cooper (.853 OPS, 130 OPS+ in 34 games) posted similar numbers.
-During the postseason, Cooper started at first, with Aguilar at DH.
-With the addition of Adam Duvall, that takes away the option of Cooper as the primary right fielder.
-Barring an injury, it will be tough to keep both Aguilar's and Cooper's bat in the lineup.
-Still, Miami has talked to Cooper about the possibility of some action at either of the outfield corners.
+Aguilar will be the club's primary first baseman.
+Cooper, who slashed .425/.452/.700 this spring, should see time at first and the corner-outfield spots to spell Corey Dickerson and Adam Duvall.
+In an ideal world, Miami would have both Cooper and Aguilar in the lineup at the same time thanks to the DH, as they did on Sunday.

 Second base (2): Jazz Chisholm, Jon Berti